lukehoersten/emacs.d/README.md

 2. Launch Emacs - packages will auto-install on first run

+3. Jinx spell-checker will compile its native module on first launch (requires enchant)

-3. For tree-sitter modes, grammars install automatically when first opening a file
+4. For tree-sitter modes, grammars install automatically when first opening a file

 ## Tree-sitter Support